Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: The Casimir torque for isotropic plates

-In Casimir physics, a torque from anisotropic media was discussed~\cite{Kats,Parsegian,Barash}, and recently this torque was experimentally confirmed~\cite{Somers}.
-Besides anisotropic media, Casimir torques were considered for infinitely long, cylindrical thin rods separated by distances much greater than their diameters~\cite{Parsegian2,Hopkins} and for periodically corrugated surfaces~\cite{Rodrigues,Rodrigues2}, see Ref.~\cite{Munday} for review.
-However, due to the discussions in Ref.~\cite{Zhang}, we may now realize a Casimir torque for isotropic plates in the parallel configuration.
+We now realize a Casimir torque for isotropic plates in the parallel configuration, which, to a certain extent, is a related effect of the tangential Casimir force.\footnote{This torque for perfectly conducting plates was noticed by Ref.~\cite{Zhang} [see a passing mention below Eq.~(23) therein], but the reference skipped over the torque with no information provided.
+This unsatisfactory situation was partly due to the fact that the fundamental role of the torque in (Casimir) mechanical systems was not fully appreciated by the author at that time.}

-Consider the system in Fig.~\ref{T1}.
-We assume that the characteristic sizes of the plates are much larger than the distance between them, which should be a typical setting for Casimir experiments.
+Consider the system in Fig.~\ref{T1}, and assume that the characteristic sizes of the plates are much larger than the distance between them, which is a typical setting for Casimir experiments.

 The energy difference between the situations that the two plates are overlapped and not overlapped is

 where $E_0(d_{2(4)};T)=E_0(d_2,d_3,d_4;T)|_{d_{3,4(2)}\rightarrow\infty}$, and $S$ is the overlapping area of the plates.
 For the five-layer system under consideration, all the other places are occupied by the same medium ($\epsilon_1=\epsilon_3=\epsilon_5$ and $\mu_1=\mu_3=\mu_5$).